UC BERKELEY GOAL: Reduce potable water use to 10% below 2008 levels by 2020.

 New Water Bottle Refill Stations

 There are a lot of reasons to love Berkeley’s tap water.
 It’s sourced from Sierra Nevada snowmelt, it tastes good, and it’s free.
-Now thanks to TGIF grants and other funding, at least 21 new water bottle refill stations have been installed throughout the campus!
+Now thanks to TGIF grants and other funding, at least 25 water bottle refill stations installed throughout the campus!
 There are also several “bottle fillers” retrofitted to existing ADA-compliant water fountains.

 Take the I Heart Tap Water pledge!
 A partnership between Cal Dining, Recreational Sports, Environment, Health & Safety, and University Health Services, I Heart Tap Water promotes tap water as the preferred beverage of choice and educates the campus through a website, newsletters, Facebook, posters, and an on-line pledge.